phil-blain/CICE-Consortium-CICE-wiki/CICE-Recent-Changes.md

 **Enhancements:**

 * Update Icepack interface calls to use keywords [#378](https://github.com/CICE-Consortium/CICE/pull/378)
+* Update some Icepack interface calls to be consistent with recent refactoring and update some Icepack "use" statements to avoid dipping into parts of Icepack not made public by the module icepack_intfc.F90 [#379](https://github.com/CICE-Consortium/CICE/pull/379)
 * Improve automation of test reporting and Zenodo links [#370](https://github.com/CICE-Consortium/CICE/pull/370)
 * Improve method for launching serial runs [#369](https://github.com/CICE-Consortium/CICE/pull/369)